nael-fridhi/kubernetes-cloud-caas-course/docs/miniproject.md

 2. run a postgres database from this image `postgres:12.1-alpine`:
   - You have to expose the same default port of postgres into the host
-  - You have to define the DB Name, User and password when you run the container as an environment variable. **You can find the values of this variables by inspecting the .env file**
+  - You have to define the DB Name, User and password when you run the container as an environment variable. **You can find the values of this variables by inspecting the file.env file**
   - The name of the container must be `notesdb`
   - The container must be run in a `notes` network of type bridge.